Intranet2023/tpotce/README.md

 tpot_services.yml
 ```
 The `.yml` files are docker compose files, each representing a different set of honeypots and tools with `tpot_services.yml` being a template for `customizer.py` to create a customized docker compose file.<br><br>
+The `llm.yml` compose file also contains the optional LLM summary service.
+Ensure your Ollama or ChatGPT credentials are set in `~/tpotce/.env` before enabling it.

 To activate a compose file follow these steps:
 1. Stop T-Pot with `systemctl stop tpot`.
 2. Copy the docker compose file `cp ~/tpotce/compose/<dockercompose.yml> ~/tpotce/docker-compose.yml`.